 - VP, Compliance:

-We want to make sure the organization plays by the rules and avoids even the appearance of potential infractions.
+We want to make sure the organisation plays by the rules and avoids even the appearance of potential infractions.
 Can we give everyone a dose of what is and what is not ok?

 - VP, Talent Development: